Return to the Sea and Sky Home Page Return to Home Page Explore the Seas and Oceans Explore the Universe and Solar System Return to the Sky Menu

 Spirit Rover Lands on Mars

-After parachuting through the atmosphere and then bouncing to a stop using giant air bags, the Mars rover Spirit lands on the red planet in a location known as Gusev crater.
-Designed to last only three months, the rovers prove to be tough and the mission is continued for several years.
+After parachuting through the atmosphere and bouncing to a stop using giant air bags, the Mars rover Spirit lands on the red planet in a location known as Gusev crater.
+Designed to last only three months, Spirit and its sister rover, Opportunity, prove to be unusually tough and the mission is continued for several years.
+Spirit continues to roam the red planet until it becomes stuck in soft sand on May 1, 2009.
+It then continues to function as a stationary science platform until communication is finally lost on March 22, 2010.

 January 25, 2004